Floorp-Projects/Floorp/editor/docs/IMEHandlingGuide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This class is used when TSF mode is disabled by pref (``"intl.tsf.enabled"`` since 108, formerly named ``"intl.tsf.enable"``), focused content is a windowless plugin or active IME is for IMM (i.e., not TIP for TSF).
+This class is used when TSF mode is disabled by pref (``"intl.tsf.enabled"`` since 108, formerly named ``"intl.tsf.enable"``) or active IME is for IMM (i.e., not TIP for TSF).

 This class handles ``WM_IME_*`` messages and uses ``Imm*()`` API.
 This is a singleton class since Gecko supports only on IM context in a process.
 Typically, a process creates windows with default IM context.
 Therefore, this design is enough (ideally, an instance should be created per IM context, though).
 The singleton instance is created when it becomes necessary.
-So, if user doesn't meet a windowless plugin nor use IME on it, this instance is never created.

 __ https://searchfox.org/mozilla-central/source/widget/windows/IMMHandler.cpp